| Our Work - SchoolsFor nearly 25 years, EPIC▪MRA has been helping K-12 and ISD schools

 school quality and schools of choice decisions, as well as the level of

-In 2003 EPIC·MRA conducted a survey for the Troy Public Schools
+support for ballot proposals.
+Troy Public Schools In 2003 EPIC·MRA conducted a survey for the Troy Public Schools

 to measure overall public support for a school construction bond proposal